History of the Big Bang theory: Early 20th century scientific developments

 In 1929, Edwin Hubble provided a comprehensive observational foundation for Lemaitre's theory.
 Hubble's experimental observations discovered that, relative to the Earth and all other observed bodies, galaxies are receding in every direction at velocities (calculated from their observed red-shifts) directly proportional to their distance from the Earth and each other.
-In 1929, Hubble and Milton Humason formulated the empirical Redshift Distance Law of galaxies, nowadays known as Hubble's law, which, once the Redshift is interpreted as a measure of recession speed, is consistent with the solutions of Einstein's General Relativity Equations for a homogeneous, isotropic expanding space.
-The isotropic nature of the expansion was direct proof that it was the space (the fabric of existence) itself that was expanding, not the bodies in space that were simply moving further outward and apart into an infinitely larger preexisting empty void.
-It was this interpretation that led to the concept of the expanding universe.
+In 1929, Hubble and Milton Humason formulated the empirical Redshift Distance Law of galaxies, nowadays known as Hubble's law, which, once the Redshift is interpreted as a measure of recession speed, is consistent with the solutions of Einstein's General Relativity Equations for a homogeneous, isotropic expanding universe.
 The law states that the greater the distance between any two galaxies, the greater their relative speed of separation.
 In 1929, Edwin Hubble discovered that most of the universe was expanding and moving away from everything else.
 If everything is moving away from everything else, then it should be thought that everything was once closer together.
 The logical conclusion is that at some point, all matter started from a single point a few millimetres across before exploding outward.
 It was so hot that it consisted of only raw energy for hundreds of thousands of years before the matter could form.
 Whatever happened had to unleash an unfathomable force, since the universe is still expanding billions of years later.
 The theory he devised to explain what he found is called the Big Bang theory.

-In 1931, Lemaître proposed in his "hypothèse de l'atome primitif" (hypothesis of the primeval atom) that the universe began with the "explosion" of the "primeval atom" — what was later called the Big Bang.
+In 1931, Lemaître proposed in his "hypothèse de l'atome primitif" (hypothesis of the primeval atom) that the universe began with the "explosion" of the "primeval atom" – what was later called the Big Bang.
 Lemaître first took cosmic rays to be the remnants of the event, although it is now known that they originate within the local galaxy.
 Lemaitre had to wait until shortly before his death to learn of the discovery of cosmic microwave background radiation, the remnant radiation of a dense and hot phase in the early universe.